Home

 The Sense of Hearing

-a.
-PITCH (Tone) – measures in vibrations per second.
-Low pitches are slow frequencies, and require longer and larger instruments.
+Pitch, or tone, is measured in vibrations per second.
+Low pitches are slow frequencies, and they require larger instruments.
 Keyboard picture p122.
-Octaves, Whole/Half Steps
+Blue Man Group

 Timbre is what distinguishes one sound from another.
 You know your friend's voice because it has a distinct timbre.
-The sound of a guitar is different from a piano.
+Each instrument has its own distinct sound.

 The picture to the right demonstrates the oscillation of a spring.
-This is an example of a sine wave.
+Each type of wave form has a unique timbre.

 REACT TABLE